smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

             [com.example#CreateOrder, com.example#GetMenu, com.example#GetOrder]

-The server SDK validates inputs by default, and therefore enforces that each operation has the ``smithy.framework#ValidationException`` attached to it.
-We can easily add this to our model by attaching the error to our service, meaning that all operations in the service closure may return it.
+The server SDK validates inputs by default, and enforces each operation has the ``smithy.framework#ValidationException`` attached to it.
+We will fix this issue by attaching the error to our service, meaning all operations in the service may return it.
 Let's do this now:

 ..
 TODO: does this need a better explanation?